 Best UK self-publishing options

-I am frequently asked similar questions about self-publishing options in the UK, and this page – which is kept updated – offers an overview of the common options and key considerations.
+I am frequently asked similar questions about self-publishing options in the UK, and this page – which is kept updated, and is informed by my own publishing projects – offers an overview of the common options and key considerations.

-I’m always wary of presenting self-publishing as a golden ticket, but the authors who thrive in my experience are those who treat their work in some sense as a business; clearly your profile and healthy social media following are key aspects which will help.
+I’m always wary of presenting self-publishing as a golden ticket, but the authors who thrive in my experience are those who treat their work in some sense as a business; clearly your profile, connections in a specific niche or (perhaps) a healthy social media following are key aspects which will help.
 In many ways, the promotional side is where the real work is (not to denigrate the writing and other work involved!).

-For authors in the UK, there are three main options in terms of getting your book to market, other than seeking a traditional publisher or using a full publishing services provider (such as Matador).
-The first two are commonly referred to as print on demand or POD:
+For authors in the UK, there are four main options in terms of getting your book to market, other than seeking a traditional publisher or using a full publishing services provider (such as Matador).
+The first three are commonly referred to as print on demand or POD:

 1. Amazon KDP.
 The chief advantage is the speed of availability through Amazon itself, i.e. with fast Prime delivery available to buyers of your book; and printing costs are competitive.
-Amazon takes a 40% retail cut and your revenue is the 60% of the cover price minus the print cost (the latter depends on whether your book will be black and white or full colour).
+Amazon takes a 40% retail cut and your revenue is the 60% of the cover price minus the print cost (the latter depends on whether your book will be black and white or full colour, paperback or hardback, and how many pages).

 2. IngramSpark.
-Ingram are more expensive for printing (and generally a bit slower in my experience) but very useful for the US market as they are part of the biggest, US-based global distributor – but availability of books through UK channels (including Amazon) has often been fraught, with ‘available in 7 days’ (or even weeks) common in online stores, including Waterstones, Blackwells and WHSmith.
+Ingram are more expensive for printing (and generally a bit slower in my experience) but very useful for the US market as they are part of the biggest, US-based global distributor – but availability of books through UK channels (including Amazon) has often been fraught, with ‘available in 7 days’ (or even weeks) common in online stores, including Waterstones, Blackwells and WHSmith (but: this is not guaranteed, and in any case it can take as long as two months for their websites to list your book, unlike Amazon’s almost immediate listing).
 In theory using Ingram means your book is available to physical bookstores too – in practice, it’s very unlikely that they would actually stock your book (unless you can persuade them directly for particular reasons, e.g. local to you or a specialist outlet relating to your niche), but if a customer comes in asking for your book, the shop can order it for you.
+Ingram does now distribute in the UK, but it’s not clear whether this makes much difference in practice: it is down to whether UK booksellers will order from them direct instead of the UK distribution leader, Gardners (see below).

 Whatever happens, you’ll want your book available to Amazon customers – this will happen either way, but going directly to Amazon optimises this.
-Many authors choose to ‘go wide’ and use both, which is fine as long as you have your own ISBN and use the same one at each platform.
-Your choice will depend on various things: what sort of book it is, and how much you mind having to maintain accounts at more than one platform in particular (Amazon’s system is easier to use, though both are perfectly fine if you don’t mind filling in online forms).
-Amazon is free; Ingram has setup fees of around £50, but they can often be waived through discount codes.)
+Some authors choose to ‘go wide’ and use (1) plus (2) or (3) or even all three, which is fine as long as you have your own ISBN and use the same one at each platform.
+Your choice will depend on various things: what sort of book it is, and how much you mind having to maintain accounts at more than one platform in particular (Amazon’s system is easier to use, though all are perfectly fine if you don’t mind filling in online forms).
+Amazon is free; Ingram used to have setup fees but generally waives them now; Bookvault has a one-off setup of about £20 per book (or regular plans for multiple titles).
+If you only want to use one option, my advice would have to be Amazon KDP.

 At the moment the non-Amazon market in the UK is really in the grip of Gardners, the leading British book distributor, who supply Waterstones and most other retailers – when a customer goes into a bookshop to order a book, it’s Gardners’ catalogue they’ll typically use.
 If it’s a book published through Ingram, usually (in the UK at least) the bookshop will order it from Gardners, who in turn place a ‘special order’ from Ingram, which is partly why it takes so long.
 But Ingram’s direct UK distribution is intended to change this.